Traditional and Roth IRAs, rollovers and conversions

 - Provides personal control over the investment of your retirement assets

-- Allows a greater range of investment options than most employer retirement plans
+- Allows a greater range of investment options than many employer retirement plans

 - May provide more distribution flexibility than an employer plan